microsoft/autogen/samples/apps/promptflow-autogen/README.md

 ## Autogen State Flow

-This flow contains stateflow example shared at [StateFlow](https://microsoft.github.io/autogen/blog/2024/02/29/StateFlow/) with Promptflow.
-All the interim messages are stored in Redis.
-You can use these to stream to frontend or take further actions
+[Autogen State Flow](./autogen_stateflow.py) contains stateflow example shared at [StateFlow](https://microsoft.github.io/autogen/blog/2024/02/29/StateFlow/) with Promptflow.
+All the interim messages are sent to Redis channel.
+You can use these to stream to frontend or take further actions.
+Output of Prompflow is `summary` message from group chat.

-## Autogen Nested Chat
+## Agent Nested Chat

-This flow contains Scenario 1 of nested chat example shared at [Nested Chats](https://microsoft.github.io/autogen/docs/notebooks/agentchat_nestedchat) with Promptflow.
-All the interim messages are stored in Redis.
-You can use these to stream to frontend or take further actions
+[Autogen Nested Chat](./agentchat_nestedchat.py) contains Scenario 1 of nested chat example shared at [Nested Chats](https://microsoft.github.io/autogen/docs/notebooks/agentchat_nestedchat) with Promptflow.
+All the interim messages are sent to Redis channel.
+You can use these to stream to frontend or take further actions.
+Output of Prompflow is `summary` message from group chat.

+## Redis for Data cache and Interim Messages

+Autogen supports Redis for [data caching](https://microsoft.github.io/autogen/docs/reference/cache/redis_cache/) and since redis supports a pub-subs model as well, this Promptflow example is configured for all agent callbacks to send messages to a Redis channel.
+This is optional feature but is essential for long running workflows and provides access to interim messages for your frontend.
+NOTE: Currently Promtpflow only support [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) for streaming data and does not support websockets.
+NOTE: In multi user chat bot environment please make necessary changes to send messages to corresponding channel.